Mary J. Blige: 1998–2016: Early works

 In 1998, Blige made her acting debut on the sitcom The Jamie Foxx Show, playing the apparently southern Ola Mae, a preacher's daughter who wanted to sing more than gospel music.
 Her father was portrayed by Ronald Isley of the Isley Brothers.
 In 2001, Blige starred opposite rapper Q-Tip in the independent film Prison Song.
 That same year, Blige made a cameo on the Lifetime network series, Strong Medicine; playing the role of Simone Fellows, the lead singer of a band who was sick, but would not seek treatment.
 In 2000, Blige was featured in a superhero web cartoon in junction with Stan Lee.
 Blige used the cartoon as part of her performance while on her 2000 Mary Show Tour.
 In 2004, Blige starred in an Off-Broadway play, The Exonerated, which chronicled the experiences of death row inmates.
 Blige portrayed Sunny Jacobs, a woman who spent 20 years in prison for a crime she did not commit.
 In late 2005, it was reported that Blige landed the starring role in the upcoming MTV Films biopic on American singer/pianist and civil rights activist, Nina Simone.
-By spring of 2010, Blige was slated to star as Simone with British actor David Oyelowo portraying her manager Clifton Henderson.
+By the spring of 2010, Blige was slated to star as Simone with British actor David Oyelowo portraying her manager Clifton Henderson.
 Blige later dropped out of the role due to financial issues and the role was subsequently recast with actress Zoe Saldana as Simone in Nina, released in 2016.